Social Workers and Support Workers

 Embarking on a new career can be both exciting and rewarding as you learn to navigate your way, to collaborate and network, to build on your communication style and to identify ways to put your learning into practice.

 It can also be a little daunting and sometimes overwhelming and preventing burn out in caring roles is important and in my experience good self care is key.

 Let me share my experiences and knowledge with you so that we can:

 - Explore best options for you

 - Plan good self care routines

-- Support you to practice safely and navigate some of the more difficult issues that aris
+- Support you to practice safely while navigating the more difficult issues

 - Help you to build a robust, committed, focused and passionate career and practice

-I want listen wholeheartedly and support you in your journey.
+I want to listen wholeheartedly and support you in your journey.

 I enjoy and encourage discussion about Positive Psychological Theory and how these concepts can be used to incorporate good self care routines.

-Within my role, I aim to meet the basic physiological needs of every patient I encounter represented in Maslow’s Hieararchy.
+I aim to ensure that the basic physiological needs of every client I work with ends engagement with these at the least in place.

 to support good self care and reminders to regularly review this.